recafe54/aws-python-utils/ielts_prompt/place/place.md

 What you complained about
 - Had been waiting for food and beverages for ages

+I'm going to talk about a dissatisfaction that was remedied to my liking.
+This incident was happened in a restaurant where a friend of mine celebrated his birthday last saturday evening.

+My friend had decided to book a table in a local chinese restaurant for the party.
+It was a small, family-run place, but it was teeming with tourists on that day.

 9. Describe a place you want to visit with you friends or family in the future Please give me sample answer band (9) for IELTS speaking part 2, in IELTS simon style, given the following questions, ensure the answer in 200 to 250 words: